 Students can also upload documents they've created, such as class notes or completed assignments.
 More than one person can contribute to a Padlet wall, opening the door to teamwork and group projects.
 Once kids create a wall, they can share it through the usual social media channels (Facebook, Twitter), export it to a file, embed it in a blog or website, or turn it into a QR code.
 There's also the option to keep walls private, of course.
-There are lots of places to get support, including social media pages, a fun blog, an FAQ section, and lots of use cases.
-A paid upgrade to Padlet Backpack offers features specific to educators’ needs, including LMS integration, student portfolios, and extra layers of privacy and security.
+There are lots of places to get support, including social media pages, a fun blog, a FAQ section, and lots of use cases.
+A paid upgrade to Padlet Backpack offers features specific to educators' needs, including LMS integration, student portfolios, and extra layers of privacy and security.

 There are plenty of online bulletin board sites out there, but Padlet is one of the more intuitive and appealing for kids.
 Colorful backgrounds and customization options let students add personality to walls, and opportunities to engage with others through voting and comments will pique their interest.
 The depth of the site depends on what you put into it, but the developer's website and social media pages share lots of helpful examples.

 Key Standards Supported